 Where can you see Niagara Falls fireworks and nightly illumination?

-Besides Prospect Point, you can watch these dazzling fireworks and illumination shows from the Rainbow Bridge, Terrapin Point and Luna Island.
-It is also visible from the Canadian side.
-Whether you are in the USA or Canada, bring your camera and capture some captivating photos of Niagara Falls.
+Besides Prospect Point, you can watch these dazzling fireworks and illumination shows from the Rainbow Bridge, Terrapin Point, and Luna Island.
+Niagara Falls is also visible from the Canadian side.
+Whether in the USA or Canada, bring your camera and capture some captivating photos of Niagara Falls.

 18. Niagara Falls Official Visitor Centre

-There is also the Niagara Falls State Park Visitor Centre.
-It provides enough helpful information about the park, its attractions, exhibits and more.
-Further, it provides itinerary planning assistance, brochures, maps and free Wi-Fi.
-From there, you can also purchase tickets to several attractions, souvenirs and some refreshments.
+The Niagara Falls State Park Visitor Centre also provides helpful information about the park, its attractions, exhibits, and more.
+It also provides itinerary planning assistance, brochures, maps, and free Wi-Fi.
+From there, you can purchase tickets to several attractions, souvenirs, and some refreshments.
 Additionally, it includes Niagara Adventure Theatre.

 19. Niagara Adventure Theatre